InfOmics/PANPROVA/README.md

 # PANPROVA
 ## PANgenomic PROkaryotic eVolution of full Assemblies

 ***PANPROVA*** is a computational tool for simulating pangenomic evolution by evolving the complete genomic sequence of an ancestral isolate.
 In this way, the possibility of operating at the pre-assembly stage is enabled.
 Gene set variations, sequence variation, and horizontal acquisition from a pool of external genomes are the evolutionary features of the tool.

 ----

 ## Brief description

 ***PANPROVA*** evolves a single root genome into a population of synthetic genomes.
 The user can specify the phylogenomic relationships between the genomes in the population or leave the tool to create a random phylogenomic tree.
 Genomes are evolved from their parent by mutating nucleotides, by duplicating vertically transmitted genes or by altering the set of genes that are present in them via gene removal or acquisition of new horizontal genes.
 A nucleotide substitution matrix is employed for nucleotide alterations.
 Mutations never create or remove the existing start and stop codons.
 The horizontal acquisition of new genes is achieved by selecting genetic sequences from a previously created pool or by randomly generating their sequence.
 The user can specify the probability of a gene being mutated, thus for each mutated gene, the probability of a nucleotide being mutated, the probability of duplicating a vertically transmitted gene and the percentage of the resultant gene set that as to be altered, by further specifying the probability of adding or removing a gene.

+In addition to the base evolution model, ***PANPROVA*** can simulate gene-fusion / chimera-generating mutation events: sub-gene duplication (intra-gene and inter-gene), extended deletion with optional reinsertion of the deleted chunk, translocation, and inversion (intra-gene and inter-gene).
+Every chimeric event is recorded in a per-run 'chimera log' (`.chimeras.csv` / `.chimeras.tsv`) which, for every contribution, stores the donor and acceptor coordinates at the moment the event was applied.
+When chimera events are produced, the entire pipeline generates a parallel set of chimera-aware pangenomic files that take into account the multi-family membership of chimeric genes.

 ----